 JPEGs are smaller and use a compression algorithm to save space.

 RAW files are a lot bigger and save as much information as possible.
+You will often find pros using them with their full frame cameras!

 This means that you sometimes lose information in JPEGs and it is certainly a lot harder to recover that later.
 RAWs are the opposite and keep as much information as they can within the limits of your camera and your camera settings when you took the photo (more on that later).